Sound approximate and asymptotic probabilistic bisimulations for PCTL: Soundness

-\Cref{lem:traces} allows $\finTracesT$ to be an infinite set (because the set of states $\tsQ$ can be infinite).
-We reduce this case to that where $\finTracesT$ is finite.
+\autoref{lem:traces} allows $\finTracesT$ to be an infinite set (because the set of states $\tsQ$ can be infinite).
+We reduce this case to that in which $\finTracesT$ is finite.
 We first recall a basic calculus property: any inequality $a \leq b$ can be proved by establishing instead $a \leq b + \epsilon$ for all $\epsilon > 0$.
 Then, since the probability distribution of trace fragments of length $m$ is discrete, for any $\epsilon>0$ we can always take a finite subset of the infinite set $\finTracesT$ whose probability differs from that of $\finTracesT$ less than $\epsilon$.
-It is therefore enough to consider the case where $\finTracesT$ is finite, as done in the following lemma.
+It is then enough to consider the case in which $\finTracesT$ is finite, as done in the following lemma.